PeppeL-G/bagawork/docs/src/routes/(default)/documentation/columns/+page.md

 :::

-If there is space left over in the `Columns` component after the children has become wide enough to contain their content, you can use the configuration method `size()` on the children to instruct them to grow wider and grab parts of this left over space.
-The number you pass to `size()` indicates how wide the component should be in relation to the other components, and then the left over space will be divided among the children based on this relation.
+If there is space left over in the `Columns` component after the children has become wide enough to contain their content, you can use the configuration method `grow()` on the children to instruct them to grow wider and grab parts of this left over space.
+The number you pass to `grow()` indicates how wide the child should be in relation to the other children, and then the left over space will be divided among the children based on this relation.

 ::: tip Example